 - Deal with the main tools for Web Analytics

 - Design a digital marketing plan to allow companies to reach their specific strategic goals by assuming an integrated view which exploits online and offline synergies.
 They will be able to establish the right mix suggesting an operational plan, under budgeting constraints, for integrating content, communication and commerce strategies in different industries and settings.
 They will be able to assess the right balance between originality and planning; reinforcing their ability to work in team and communicate.

 - Guest speaker's talks (in class or in distance)

 - Group assignments

 - Guest Speaker's talks: introducing case studies and real life experiences.

-- Group assignment: allowing students to concretely deal with a real event project from design to implementation, under specific constraints determined by the industry, the brand and the budget.
+- Group assignment: allowing students to concretely deal with a real situations and data.

 |Continuous assessment||Partial exams||General exam|